dotnet/docs-maui/docs/android/emulator/device-properties.md

 ms.date: 01/19/2022
 ---

-# Editing Android Virtual Device Properties
+# Editing Android virtual device properties

 This article explains how to use the Android Device Manager (AVD) to edit the profile properties of an Android virtual device.